top of page

 Francesca Lionetta Headshot (2024- Micah Gleason Photography).jpg

 Soprano Francesca Lionetta is passionate about her work onstage as a performing artist and offstage as an arts administrator and educator.
 Her performance highlights include operatic, oratorio, and concert work as she strives to create a varied career that captures her love for singing in different styles from Baroque to contemporary to cabaret and musical theater.
-Francesca is excited to perform the role of Phyllis in Iolanthe with Bronx Opera this spring.
-This summer, she will be a Studio Artist at Teatro Nuovo.
-All upcoming engagements can be found here.
+In 2025, Francesca is thrilled to join the Tyler Young Artist Program at Opera on the James in Lynchburg, Virginia.
+With the company she will perform the roles of Gretel in a touring production of Humperdinck's Hansel and Gretel, Lucy in Menotti's The Telephone, and Marcia in Alec Wilder's The Opening.
+She will also appear in several concerts.
+In 2024, Francesca became a full time member of the Fifth Avenue Presbyterian Church Chamber Choir in Manhattan.
+In addition to Sunday services, she performs in their concerts and was featured as a soloist in their 2024 performances of Handel's Messiah.
+Other 2024 highlights include the role of Phyllis in Iolanthe with Bronx Opera and Giulietta (study cover) with Teatro Nuovo where Francesca was a studio artist.

 Francesca's off-stage experience includes roles in arts administration and opera education.
 She has worked as co- and assistant-director of youth opera productions with the Treble Chorus of New England, as assistant stage manager for productions with Eastman Opera Theatre, and for two summers she worked in public relations for the Boston Symphony Orchestra at Tanglewood.
 Francesca was fortunate to grow up singing with The Treble Chorus of New England, a group which fostered her love of classical singing.
 Providing similar educational opportunities to others has become a cornerstone of her musical career.